 Interactive Learning Lab

 The ability to see our puppies is one of the key reasons that GDB’s campus tours are so popular—more than 15,000 people visit our California campus each year.
 We have a unique opportunity through the new Puppy Center to not only give visitors a healthy dose of puppy love, but to educate and motivate them to understand the bigger picture of “both sides of the harness.”
-The Learning Lab will include a number of exhibits that will help tell our holistic story by providing a window into the world of our many programs.
+The Learning Lab includes a number of exhibits that help tell our holistic story by providing a window into the world of our many programs.

 - A viewing gallery that provides a look into the Young Heroes Academy puppy socialization area and provides opportunities to interact with our volunteer puppy socializers as they work with the pups

 - A peek into a “real life” room where our puppies get to experience a home-like environment

 - Video kiosks featuring stories about various GDB alumni and other members of the GDB community